Anhtram-NodeJS/UserLocation/README.md

 2. GET /visit
   a.
 Can be queried with either of the following patterns:
     i. visitId
     ii. both​ of the following two query params:
         . userId
         . searchString-​ A string which is attempted to be matched over the 5 most recent locations the user has visited.
-           The matching should be fuzzy, and case insensitive
+           The matching should be fuzzy, and case insensitive.
   b.
-Returns an array of arrival objects that was submitted to the POST
+Returns an array of arrival objects that was submitted to the POST.

-Errors are clearly handled and input are validated Service are secured with https
+Errors are clearly handled and input are validated.
+Service are secured with https.

-Example timeline​:
+Example timeline:

 POST { userId: “user1”, name: “McDonald’s” } Returns: { visitId: “some-visit-id-1” }
 GET /visit?visitId=some-visit-id-1
 Returns: [{ userId: “user1”, name: “McDonald’s”, visitId: “some-visit-id-1” }]